-Microsoft Intune Enterprise App Management enables you to easily discover and deploy applications and keep them up to date from the Enterprise App Catalog.
-The Enterprise App Catalog is a collection of prepared Microsoft and non-Microsoft applications.
-These apps are Win32 apps that are prepared as Win32 apps and hosted by Microsoft.
+Microsoft Intune Enterprise App Management makes it simple to discover, deploy, and keep applications up to date using the Enterprise App Catalog.
+The catalog is a curated collection of both Microsoft and non‑Microsoft Win32 applications, packaged and hosted by Microsoft for seamless deployment.

 Deploy Win32 App Using Intune Enterprise App Catalog

-Let’s understand how to deploy a Win32 App using the Intune Enterprise app catalog.
-We will deploy Notepad++ from the Intune Enterprise app catalog.
-Follow the below steps to deploy an application from the Enterprise app catalog.
+Let’s walk through how to deploy a Win32 application using the Intune Enterprise app catalog.
+In this example, we’ll deploy Notepad++ from the catalog.

 - Open the Microsoft Intune admin portal